Last Updated on by

 Put 1 shot (7gm) or double shots (15gm) of refined ground coffee in the portafilter.
 Press evenly by a temper to make sure it’s sufficiently compact before positioned the portafilter in your espresso machine.

 After placing the portafilter in your espresso machine brew head and placed your preheated espresso cup beneath it.

 Press the power button and wait for the 9bar pressure boiled water come through the portafilter and stored the 30ml of coffee extract in the cup.

 The ideal extraction time of an espresso shot is 25 to 30 seconds.
 Within a few second crema should form after the brewing process starts.

-The color of crema and thickness depends on these few things:
+The colour of crema and thickness depends on these few things::